silentorb/marloth-story/books/fairytale/part6.md

 "What happened?" the doctor wondered aloud, still gaping through the window.

-"I don't know what happened!
-It was *your* hole!
+"How should I know?
+It was *your* portal!
 It's gone and now your ugly laboratory is in the middle of the Globe.
 My beautiful ballroom!
 It's now mixed with your doghouse like two works of clay that have been smashed together.
 And the clay is still moving around."

-The doctor launched into a stream of scientific theories as to what could be happening, all of which meant nothing to the Lady.
+The doctor launched into a stream of scientific theorizing, all of which meant nothing to the Lady.
 As she scanned the room, she noticed the mangled crown on the ground.
 "You mentioned that you had someone locked up.
 Who is it?"